Finding information for a location within a city can be challenging. This guide provides support for those researching Ottawa and its neighbourhoods.

 Build a Glossary

 Why?
-Neighbourhoods or local area sites can be complex, diverse spaces, often straddling defined boundaries, wards or streets.
-Several communities can reside within a small space or one community may cover a large area.
-To tease out the many threads of information, search using terms beyond the obvious.
-For example, because boundaries have changed over time, a location formerly in the City of Nepean, may now reside within the City of Ottawa.
-A search using Ottawa, City of Nepean, Nepean Township, etc. may lead to more fulsome results.
+Neighbourhoods or specific sites can be complex and diverse spaces, which often straddle defined boundaries, wards or streets.
+Several communities may reside within a small space or one community may cover a large area.
+Creating a fulsome glossary can help tease out many threads of information and significantly improve a search strategy.
+For best results try to find terms beyond the obvious.
+Consider these tips:

 Why?
-Local area topics may require unique search strategies.
-This in-depth RESEARCH can take time especially when using multiple resources such as print, online/digital, archival materials or different collections in the city.
+Local area research may require unique search strategies.
+This in-depth RESEARCH can take time especially when using multiple resources such as print, online/digital, archival materials or different archival collections in the city.

 How?
 Check hours of opening in advance.
 The location and hours for the Ottawa Resource Collection (OTTR) are posted here.
 For help using the collection, arrange a consultation by contacting Archives and Special Collections staff .
 Can't get to campus?
 Try Ottawa Resource Collection Online!
 Consider other archives or libraries in the city and find out about their hours and visitor guidelines.

-Using a customized glossary (see Getting Started with Local Area Research) enter terms in OMNI individually and strung together.
-Try with and without the word "Ottawa" i.e. "Hintonburg" or "Hintonburg Ottawa"
+Enter glossary terms in OMNI both individually and in combinations.
+Try with and without the word "Ottawa" i.e. "Hintonburg" or "Hintonburg Ottawa".
+Be creative!

 Try clicking on Subject entries - this may lead to other useful books in the collection